OcarCampos/YtuAI/README.md

 This command activates the custom AI.
 You will see your homunculus begin to act on its own based on our configured behavior.

-## Project Structure
+## 📁 Project Structure (Release)

+When we generate a release, the structure will be clean and simple:

--   `AI-original/`: Contains the default AI scripts from the game client for reference.
+-   `YtuAI/`: Contains all the necessary AI files (`AI.lua` and the `USER_AI` folder).
--   `VanilAI/`: Contains our custom AI, based on AzzyAI.
--   `vendor/`: Contains third-party code and other external resources.
--   `documentation/`: Contains detailed documentation for AI configuration and tactics.
+-   `documentation/`: Contains detailed guides on configuration and tactics.
--   `devlog/`: Contains logs of the development process.

 ## 🤝 Credits